arunmadas/RepData_PeerAssessment1/PA1_template.md

 uniqueNADates <- unique((entireData[is.na(entireData[,1]),])[,2])
 ```

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+Create a new dataset that is equal to the original dataset but with the missing data filled in.

-filledDataSet is the new dataset with filled values
+filledDataSet is the new dataset with filled values of the mean for that day.
-Remember, for some days all we have is all NAs, so there is no mean for some dates.
-In that case length() will be zero for that date, so assigning to ZERO
-Otherwise filling in with the mean for that day.
+Remember, for some days all we have is all NAs, so there is no mean for some dates (NA).
+In that case length() will be zero for that date, ZERO (imputing ZERO was valid according to the TA David in the discussion form), Otherwise filling in with the mean for that particular day.

 ```r